oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/ingestion-flow-setup/ingestion.md

       ```

-## Task 9: Verify fluentd is Running
+## Task 9: Verify Fluentd is running

 1. To verify fluentd is up and running
     - For logs collection, provide any one pod name from the Task #9 DaemonSet step.